EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 == Frequently Asked Questions ==

-= Do I need to have a Mailchimp Account? =
+= Do I need to have a MailChimp Account? =
 Yes, you can register one for free at [MailChimp](https://mailchimp.com/signup/ "MailChimp Signup").

 = Do I need to already have lists configured? =
 Yes, you can configure them through mailchimp.
 All the plugin needs is your list id.

+= Where do I find my API Key? =
+From your MailChimp Dashboard go to Account > API Keys and Authorized Apps.
+There you will need to add a key if you do not already have one.
+For more help visit [The API Key Help Article](http://kb.mailchimp.com/article/where-can-i-find-my-api-key/ "API Key Help Article")

+= Where do I find my List ID? =
+From your MailChimp Dashboard go to Lists.
+Under the specific list you want to make a signup form for, click settings > list settings and unique ID.
+For more help visit [The List Id Help Article](http://kb.mailchimp.com/article/how-can-i-find-my-list-id/ "List Id Help Article")

 == Screenshots ==